 We knew the keys to delivering a great take out experience were for us to be timely, accurate, and to offer a quality product.
 The difficult part was building the systems and processes to consistently achieve these elements.
-Every custom pizza we create presents many sources for potential errors.
-Azzip just isn’t about cranking out a bunch of pepperoni pizzas.
-You like to take that pepperoni pizza and add garlic butter with the pizza sauce, banana peppers, and then some Zip Dust Italian seasoning and a side of ranch.
+Every custom pizza presents many sources for potential errors.
+Azzip isn’t about cranking out a bunch of pepperoni pizzas.
+Azzip is about taking that pepperoni pizza and adding garlic butter, banana peppers, Zip Dust Italian seasoning, and a side of ranch.
 That customization is what the Azzip experience is about!

 To build a better experience for you outside of the store, we had to go back to the drawing board.
-Back to the white board.
-We had to reconsider each aspect of our product and service model in an effort to build operational strength in these areas.
+We had to reconsider each aspect of our product and service model in an effort to build operational strength in these new areas.

 Measure what matters

 From the beginning, we added a link to the text message you get when ordering online to ask for feedback about your experience – specifically surrounding the key metrics of timeliness and accuracy.
 As we really dug into our problem solving phase, we added an incentive to provide this feedback ($2 off your next order) and then moved the timing of the request to 30 minutes post-order.
 These two changes helped us increase the volume of feedback by 1,800%.
 This increase in feedback was critical in helping us identify the biggest sources of error (Missing Cookies!), provide feedback to our teams, and build systems to address the major sources of error.

 Be honest with yourself

 This whole process has been a lesson in humility.
 We had to admit that the product and service we were offering at the company we had invested so much time in wasn’t good enough.
 But we also had to be confident that we could improve.
 That we could get better.
 We had to get our entire team to understand the urgency with which we needed to work on these issues and then to support us in implementing the changes needed to get better.

 Make the job easier